 She had not heard the term before so I explained that it was a clever contraction of Christmas and Easter, intended to designate those who only come to church on holidays.
 She thought it was hilarious and we enjoyed a good laugh together.

-Upon further reflection, and having been convicted by the Hoy Spirit through scripture, I personally do not plan to use this word ever again and I am inviting you Christians to join me in this commitment.
+Upon further reflection, and having been convicted by the Holy Spirit through scripture, I personally do not plan to use this word ever again and I am inviting all Christians to join me in this commitment.
 I would offer the following reasons for your consideration:

 Scripture – The Bible offers us plenty of designations for outsiders who may visit our church services.
 The Apostle Paul, for example, referred to such an occasional visitor as an “unbeliever” or “uninformed” in 1 Corinthians 14:23-24 and it probably best for Bible believers simply to use the words God has given them to use.